 Once you find a company you are interested in, simply search the company’s name, click through to their page, and click the yellow “follow” button in the upper right-hand corner of the page.
 By following the company, you can click the home page tab and stay up to date with any updates they post or click the careers tab and see any jobs they have posted.
 And if you’d benefit from having an insider at the organization, you can look to the right of the page to see who in your network may work for (1st-degree connection) or be connected to someone who works for (2nd-degree connection) the company you are researching.

 I think one of the most underutilized components of LinkedIn is the groups.
 There are groups for almost anything you could imagine.
 And, as you have probably guessed, there are even groups dedicated to telecommuting.
-One of the largest general groups is FlexJobs (with over 15,000 members), but there are telecommuting groups for writers, IT professionals, social media marketers, PR experts, and the list goes on and on.
+One of the largest general groups is FlexJobs (with over 74,000 members).
+Still, there are telecommuting groups for writers, IT professionals, social media marketers, PR experts, and the list goes on and on.